maikyh/Ans2Ask/README.md

   - Question Seeker: A user who desires to ask questions and seek assistance with their problems, tasks, projects, or exams.
   - Problem Solver: A user who derives satisfaction frommanswering questions and helping others by offering solutions and insights.
 - Recruiter: individuals who are looking for potential candidates.
-<p style="color:red">To accumulate points and continue asking questions, users must either solve problems for others or purchase points.
-However, the only way to earn trust points and improve their rating is by providing answers to questions.</p>
+*To accumulate points and continue asking questions, users must either solve problems for others or purchase points.
+However, the only way to earn trust points and improve their rating is by providing answers to questions.*

 ## User Personas:
 - Persona 1 - Question Seeker: